intel/mlir-extensions/docs/rfcs/XeGPU.md

 Attribute `boundary_check` indicates whether the operation detects the boundary and pads with zero for out-of-boundary access.
 The default value is true.
 For 1D tensor description, the base_shape and base_stride are optional, the attribute “boundary_check” must be false, “%mem_add + %offset” must not access out-of-boundary memory to avoid undefined behavior.
 The outer dimension of `wi_layout` and `wi_data` in `xegpu.sg_map` must be 1 for 1D tensor_desc.

-When VC attribute is not specified, the tensor_desc must be attached with `sg_map` attribute which is specified at the tensor description cration time.
+When the mode attribute is not specified as "vc", the tensor_desc must be specified with the `sg_map` attribute at the tensor description creation time.
 Comparing to VC mode which works at the subgroup level data block, this attribute allows the XeGPU working at SIMT mode.

 ```mlir
 #sg_map_a = xegpu.sg_map<wi_layout = [1, 16], wi_data = [1, 1]>